clp-research/slurk-bots/coco/README.md

 ### Setup

+#### GOLMI
+before starting this bot you will need a running [golmi server](https://github.com/clp-research/golmi) on the `slurk` branch.
+While deploying locally, the bot will look for the golmi server on `127.0.0.1:5001`, you can modify this value in `args.ini`.
+Golmi and the CocoBot must not run on the same machine, both the bot and the frontend page can connect to the golmi server remotely over the internet, in this case you will need to specify the full golmi address (eg. `https://golmi.mywebsite.com`)

+#### CocoBot
 1. Install [Docker](https://docs.docker.com/get-docker/).
 You might also need the [jq package](https://stedolan.github.io/jq/download/) too.
 2. Clone the [slurk](https://github.com/clp-research/slurk) repository.
 3. Copy the [```ccbts.js```](ccbts.js) file to [```slurk/slurk/views/static/plugins```](https://github.com/clp-research/slurk/tree/master/slurk/views/static/plugins).